-When arranging a funeral with families, possibly the most frequently asked question is “What is normal?”
+When arranging a funeral, possibly the most frequently asked question is “What is normal?”

 There is no ‘normal’.
 Every family has different values and expectations determined by their cultural beliefs, traditions and the wishes of the deceased.
 Families should be encouraged to take the time to arrange a funeral that best reflects the person who has died.

 When to have the service

 Timing is flexible – there are no laws governing when a funeral service must be held, it may be appropriate to have the service the following day or wait a week or more so distant family and friends can attend.

 A memorial service (when the deceased is not present) has greater flexibility and is generally a less expensive option.